 One of my favourite books is Grendel, by John Gardner (1971).
 The story is a meta-fiction of the Old English poem Beowulf.
 The novel follows loosely the same plot as the poem, but offers Grendel’s personal description of his war with Hrothgar and eventual, fatal encounter with Beowulf.
 The book runs through several philosophical themes as Grendel strives to understand himself, to derive a sense of meaning in his life, usually by reflecting on violent encounters with king Hrothgar’s subjects (there is much dismembering and gulping of blood).
 Grendel is shaggy, violent, akin to the monster from the epic poem – but also cool and rational, a surprisingly likeable thinker.
 “I observe myself observing what I observe,” he says, whilst buried under the supernatural weight of his mama’s desperate embrace.

-The duality of emotion and rationalism is a huge part of the book.
-Grendel’s struggle is known to all people, at some point or another.
-We share in common with Grendel certain emotional and biological impulses that can be difficult to control or direct using the mind.
+The difficult relationship between emotion and rationalism is an integral part of the book’s thematic explorations.
+Grendel’s struggle to find balance between the two states is a trouble known to all people, at some point or another: We share in common with Grendel certain emotional and biological impulses that can be difficult to control or direct using the mind.
 Sometimes, it can even feel as if the mind is trying to destroy itself.
 So we get confused, upset, trying to reconcile half-felt feelings and incomplete facts to understand who we are, and what we should be doing with ourselves.
 Just to make it all a little harder, we also change over time – not just because of the biology involved in ageing, but because the world around us is also shifting, shuddering.
 People come and go.
 Our memories and identities are inconsistent.

 I think it’s common for people involved in food education, activism, and especially related areas like sustainability or ecology, to go half-crazed trying to fight for what they consider a ‘better future’.
 If one accepts the long view that eventually all life will be burned away by the sun, it doesn’t matter what anyone does.
 As the Dragon tells Grendel, “Whatever you like.
 Do as you think best. […] It’s all the same in the end.”
 Meanwhile, we experience a time-limited version of the world, forging strong relationships with other people, with trees and waterways.
 It matters.
 It feels bad to do nothing about destructive farming practices, the loss of ancient woodland, or exploitation of the socio-economically vulnerable.